The GiveDirectly model

 The evidence base for unconditional cash transfers is now among the strongest in development economics.
 Three landmark studies anchor the field.

 The village-level saturation study.
-Egger, Haushofer, Miguel et al. (2022, Econometrica) measured what happens when an entire village receives cash.
-The finding: large transfers ($1,000+ per household) to all eligible households in a village produced a local economic multiplier of 2.6x.
-Every dollar transferred generated $2.60 in local economic activity because recipients spent money at local businesses, who hired more, who spent more.
+Egger, Haushofer, Miguel et al. (2022, Econometrica) measured what happens when an entire area receives cash, distributing roughly $1,000 transfers to over 10,500 households across 653 villages.
+The finding: a local transfer multiplier of 2.4.
+Every dollar transferred generated about $2.40 in local economic activity because recipients spent money at local businesses, who hired more, who spent more, with minimal price inflation.
 This multiplier effect is the strongest argument against the "dependency" critique.

 Why cash is philosophically interesting